 Earlier regulatory changes

-The easing of regulations on private equity funds through the amendment of the Financial Investment Services and Capital Markets Act (FISCMA) following 2015 greatly contributed to the growth of private equity funds as examined above.
+The easing of regulations on private equity funds through the amendment of the Financial Investment Services and Capital Markets Act (FISCMA) following 2015 greatly contributed to the growth of private equity funds.
 At the time of the amendment of the FISCMA in 2015, the financial authorities significantly eased regulations by converting the prior registration scheme for private equity funds to an ex post reporting scheme and allowing strategic investors to invest in special-purpose companies established for investments and the utilisation of multi-level special-purpose companies.
-These regulatory changes provided the impetus for private equity funds to become one of the major players of the Korean M&A market.
+These regulatory changes provided the impetus for private equity funds to become one of the major players in the Korean M&A market.

 Recent Trends in the Korean Private Equity Fund (PEF) Market